-The short answer is: YES, there is!
-And if you are interested in knowing more about this, you will need to continue reading.
+If you came here for a quick answer, there is indeed a DNA test for coeliac disease.
+If you are interested in knowing more about this, you will have to continue reading.

 Article author: Cristina Fortuno PhD

-Dr Fortuno is genetic scientist with focus on human health, and has a PhD (University of Queensland) in Human genetics and a Master’s Degree in Genetics of human reproduction
+Dr Fortuno is genetic scientist with focus on human health, and has a PhD (University of Queensland) in Human genetics.

 If you are reading this, you are probably already familiar with coeliac disease, sometimes written as “celiac disease” for our American friends.
 Coeliac disease is defined as an autoimmune reaction to eating gluten, and this can result in damage to the small intestine.
 Symptoms are varied, and can include chronic diarrhoea, abdominal pain and swelling, or anaemia.
 Given the popularity of gluten-free options in supermarkets and restaurants, it might seem surprising that the actual prevalence of coeliac disease in the world is only about 1.4%.
 A relatively more common issue is known as “non-coeliac gluten sensitivity”, which does not require a strict gluten-free diet.